corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-notaries.md

 ## Summary

-* *Notary clusters prevent “double-spends”*
+* The notary service prevents “double-spends”.
-* *Notary clusters are also time-stamping authorities.
-If a transaction includes a time-window, it can only be notarized during that window*
+* The notary also acts as the time-stamping authority.
+If a transaction includes a time window, it can only be notarized during that window.
-* *Notary clusters may optionally also validate transactions, in which case they are called “validating” notaries, as opposed to “non-validating”*
+* Notary clusters may optionally also validate transactions, in which case they are called “validating” notaries, as opposed to “non-validating”.
-* *A network can have several notary clusters*
+* A network can have several notary clusters, all running different [consensus algorithms](../../../../../en/platform/corda/4.8/open-source/key-concepts-consensus.md).

 ## Video